sriharsha9992/istar/README.md

 istar
 =====

-[istar] is a software-as-a-service platform for bioinformatics and chemoinformatics
+[istar] is a software-as-a-service platform for bioinformatics and chemoinformatics.

 Architecture